Economic and Political Overview

 Main Sectors of Industry

-Agriculture and livestock breeding are important economic activities that employ 75.1% of the population - most of them are engaged in subsistence farming.
-Overall, the primary sector accounts for 54% of Chad’s GDP (World Bank).
+Agriculture and livestock breeding are important economic activities that employ 62.9% of the population - most of them are engaged in subsistence farming.
+Overall, the primary sector accounts for 22.6% of Chad’s GDP (World Bank).
 Main crops grown are sorghum, millet, and berebere, with minor production of cotton, sugarcane and peanut.
-A vast part of Chad’s landscape is a desert landscape, and the country’s most fertile croplands (the areas with an average annual rainfall of 800 millimetres or more) are in the Soudanian, which accounts for about 10% of the total land area.
-In 2022, the agricultural sector showed signs of recovery following a deterioration of harvests and an increase in food prices felt throughout the sector during the previous year.
+A vast part of Chad’s landscape is desert, and the country’s most fertile croplands (the areas with an average annual rainfall of 800 millimetres or more) are in the Soudanian, which accounts for about 10% of the total land area.
+The effects of the extraordinary flood occurred in 2022 negatively impacted the agricultural production of 2022/2023, which amounted to 2,798,642 tonnes, representing a decrease of 1.2% compared to the five-year average production.

-The industrial sector contributes 10.9% of GDP and employs 1.9% of the active workforce.
+The industrial sector contributes half of GDP and employs 10% of the active workforce.
 The petroleum sector dominates the economic activity – accounting for about 60% of export revenues - and attracts the bulk of foreign direct investments.
 Processing of cotton and cottonseed oil are other major industries.
 In an effort to diversify the economy and make it less dependent on global oil prices, the government of Chad has launched its national development plan (PND).
 However, high costs of energy and transport prevents the emergence of a robust industrial sector in the country.
+Overall, the manufacturing sector is estimated to contribute a mere 3% of GDP.

-The services sector is estimated to account for 35.7% of Chad’s GDP and for 23.1% of total employment.
+The services sector is estimated to account for 26.2% of Chad’s GDP and for 21% of total employment.
 While Chad has great potential for tourism, insecurity and infrastructure deficit have been hampering the sector’s growth.
-Nevertheless, even though tourism is a relatively minor industry, it was severely impacted by the pandemic.
-In 2022, however, tourism experienced a significant recovery, especially in the Zakouma National Park area, which attracts the highest number of visitors in the country.
+Chad's banking sector, characterized by limited size and service offerings, is currently comprised of ten operational commercial banks.

 Breakdown of Economic Activity By Sector Agriculture Industry Services